github/learn.github.com/pages/undoing.markdown

 Another powerful and easily destructive tool is the 'reset --hard' command.
 This will forcefully replace your staging area and working directory with an older version and move your current branch there.
-So, lets say you did a couple of commits and then completely change your mind and want to just wipe them away.
+So, let's say you did a couple of commits and then completely change your mind and want to just wipe them away.